SAIC-ATS/ARTTECH-3135/syllabus.md

     - Warnings:
         - Don't try to model the world!
         - Design your classes and represent only salient attributes and actions that you need for your project.
         - OOP isn't the solution to everything.
-Most advanced programs are a combination of structured and object oriented approaches.
+Most advanced programs are a combination of functional and object oriented approaches.
 - Particle System Examples
     - Replace ball variables with a Ball class.
     - Replace x / y / z variables with `ofPoint` (which is an alias for `ofVec3f` or in 0.10.0+ `glm::vec3`).